amalgam8/amalgam8.github.io/README.md

 The website manages collections of blog posts, documentation, and API definitions.
 Docs and API definitions have their own sidebars.

 Documents are stored in the `_docs` directory and are written in markdown with frontmatter.
+You can order the list of documents using the `order` attribute in the document's front matter.
+The list of documents is sorted ascending by numerical `order`.

+You can organize documents into folders (under `_docs`) without impacting the generator.
+This does not impact the document list.
+To group the list of documents by logical category use the `category` attribute in the document's front matter.
+The sidebar will be sorted by `category` and then by `order`.

 Swagger API documents are stored in the `_api` directory and must reference the a URL for the actual swagger JSON file in the frontmatter parameter `spec`.
 For example: